Battle for key police base kills at least 14 Sudan civilians

 Resident said fighting continued Monday in the area of the Central Reserve base.
 They said RSF shells targeting an army checkpoint wounded civilians on a bus.

-On Sunday, “14 civilians including two children were killed” in the same general area, according to a network of activists who try to evacuate wounded to the few hospitals still operating.
+On Sunday, “14 civilians including two children were killed” in the same general area, according to a network of activists who try to evacuate wounded.

-The activists said 217 others were wounded, “including 72 in critical condition”, by “stray bullets, air raids or shelling” in residential neighbourhoods of Khartoum’s south.
+The activists said 217 others were wounded, many critically, by “stray bullets, air raids or shelling” in residential neighbourhoods of Khartoum’s south.

 The Doctors Without Borders (MSF) charity reported on Monday that in the past 48 hours 150 war-wounded had been treated at Khartoum’s Turkish Hospital.